-Although prices had continued to soften for many of the elements which had been driving inflation, we now have the highest rate in six months, with CPI increasing to 2.3% in October (from 1.7% in September) and mainly driven by energy prices and continuing increases in costs in the service sector.
-Wider geopolitical concerns remain and it is hoped that lower year on year prices will once again feed through into wider food prices over the coming months.
-The unfortunate timing of OFGEM's most recent price cap announcement resulted in a smaller increase than was originally predicted, although wholesale electricity costs at the time of writing have increased by 14% during November.
-CPI is expected to remain relatively stable and close to target, although the Bank of England remain concerned about future increases, especially from the services sector.
+Although prices had continued to soften for many of the elements which had been driving inflation in recent months, we now have the highest inflation rate in eight months, with CPI increasing to 2.6% in November (from 2.3% in October and 1.7% in September) and mainly driven by energy prices and continuing increases in costs in the service sector (although the rate of increase appears to have stabilised).
+Wider geopolitical concerns remain and it is hoped that lower year on year prices will continue to feed through into wider food prices over the coming months.
+The unfortunate timing of OFGEM's most recent price cap announcement resulted in a smaller increase than was originally predicted; although wholesale electricity costs increased by 14% in the first half of November, they have (at the time of writing) once again returned to levels seen at the end of October and are now about -7% lower year over year.
+CPI is expected to remain relatively close to target, although the recent Budget has provided additional pressure and the Bank of England remain concerned about future increases, especially from the services sector.
 Container prices and shipping costs remain well below their previous highs, but the ongoing piracy risks in the Red Sea have continued to keep transport costs high as many vessels continue to be diverted around the Cape of Good Hope.
 The global inflation outlook remains complex.
-Previous increases in base rates from central banks, including the Bank of England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.
+Previous increases in base rates from central banks, including the Bank of

+England, are widely thought to be unlikely to have had any significant impact on inflation and appear to have had more potential to limit growth.